What is an investment property loan?

 Sometimes property investors have to spend a lot to make their investment habitable for tenants or to improve its value when the property is sold.
 These costs could outweigh the return you receive on your investment if they do not improve the property’s capital growth or rentability.

 Unable to sell or lease

-Property investors face the risk that their investment will not appeal to buyers or renters and as such, they will not receive a return on their investment.
+Property investors face the risk that their investment will not appeal to buyers or renters, and that they will not receive a return on their investment as a result.

 Potential return sources

 Capital growth is the increase in value of your property over time.
 If the amount your property sells for is higher than the amount you bought it for, you have achieved capital growth.

 Rental income is the amount your tenant pays you, usually on a monthly basis, to live in your property.

 Where to invest: Considerations

 - Growth – Have properties in your desired area grown or fallen in value in recent years?

 - Other economic factors – Is the area exposed to one industry?
 If so, is that industry on a growth trajectory, or declining in value?